koszti/pg_ninja/README.rst

 ##############

-Migration, replica  and obfuscation from MySQL to PostgreSQL
+Replica  and obfuscation from MySQL to PostgreSQL

 Current version: 0.1 DEVEL